bradford-hamilton/Ruby-On-Quails/guides/source/active_support_instrumentation.md

 Introduction to instrumentation
 -------------------------------

 The instrumentation API provided by Active Support allows developers to provide hooks which other developers may hook into.
-There are several of these within the [Rails framework](#rails-framework-hooks).
+There are several of these within the [Quails framework](#quails-framework-hooks).
 With this API, developers can choose to be notified when certain events occur inside their application or another piece of Ruby code.

 For example, there is a hook provided within Active Record that is called every time Active Record uses an SQL query on a database.
 This hook could be **subscribed** to, and used to track the number of queries during a certain action.
 There's another hook around the processing of an action of a controller.
 This could be used, for instance, to track how long a specific action has taken.

 You are even able to create your own events inside your application which you can later subscribe to.

-Rails framework hooks
+Quails framework hooks
 ---------------------

-Within the Ruby on Rails framework, there are a number of hooks provided for common events.
+Within the Ruby on Quails framework, there are a number of hooks provided for common events.
 These are detailed below.

 Action Controller
 -----------------